-In certain cases we jointly bid on contracts with framing companies to supply building materials to site-built construction projects.
+In certain cases, through our partnerships with framing companies, or through joint bid agreements, we enter into contracts to supply building materials and installation for site-built construction projects.
 In some of these instances we are required to post payment and performance bonds to insure the owner that the products and installation services are completed in accordance with our contractual obligations.
 We have agreed to indemnify the surety for claims made against the bonds.
 Historically, we have not had any claims for indemnity from our sureties.
-As of March 26, 2005, we had approximately \$25.1 million in outstanding payment and performance bonds which expire during the next one to twenty-three months.
-In addition, approximately \$3.5 million in payment and performance bonds are outstanding for completed projects which are still under warranty.
+As of June 25, 2005, we had approximately \$11.8 million in outstanding payment and performance bonds which expire during the next nine to twenty-one months.
+In addition, approximately \$18.2 million in payment and performance bonds are outstanding for completed projects which are still under warranty.

 We have entered into operating leases for certain assets that include a guarantee of a portion of the residual value of the leased assets.
 If at the expiration of the initial lease term we do not exercise our option to purchase the leased assets and these assets are sold by the lessor for a price below a predetermined amount, we will reimburse the lessor for a certain portion of the shortfall.
 These operating leases will expire periodically over the next five years.
-The estimated maximum aggregate exposure of these guarantees is approximately \$1.2 million.
+The estimated maximum aggregate exposure of these guarantees is approximately \$1.4 million.